 - Hands-on driving training with Clackamas County Sheriff's Office deputies.

 - Speakers impacted by the loss of family members in teen driving crashes.

 - Virtual Reality Technology, Impaired Goggles, and other technology aimed at teaching young people about the dangers of driving impaired and distracted.

 - Crash Reconstruction presentation.

-Click here to watch a video on Maddi Higgins, a 17-year old who died in a teen driving crash.
-Maddi's mother Carrie Higgins spoke at the first Drive With A Cop, where this video was first shown. [ Watch on Facebook ]
+Maddi Higgins was a 17-year old who died in a teen driving crash.
+Maddi's mother Carrie Higgins spoke at the first Drive With A Cop, where this video was first shown.

 - Local teens get to 'Drive With a Cop' (Lake Oswego Review, Oct.
 26, 2017)